 The possibility to barter other perks for additional paid-leave days and other flexible work arrangements is still popular.

 The company pre-pays for a monthly or annual bus, tram, or train ticket, and the employee reimburses the cost from their pre-tax wage, saving up to 52% over the regular fare.
 The plan can be run in-house via payroll or outsourced to a third-party benefits provider.

 Subsidized Gym Membership / Fitness Supports / Sports Committees

 Large firms may have onsite gym facilities; if not, they may collaborate with a local gym or offer subsidized fitness points, through third-party benefit providers.
 Weekly yoga/palates courses may be offered, as well as the formation of regular cycling, jogging, walking events (step challenges), tag rugby, soccer, and GAA (Hurling, Football) teams on site.

 The company pre-purchases bicycles and related safety equipment up to the value of €1,000, and the employee reimburses the cost from their pre-tax earnings, saving up to 52% of the typical cost.
 The system can be run in-house using payroll or outsourced to a third-party vendor.
 Has proven to be a big hit.

 Applicants must be 66 years old (67 years old from 2021 and 68 years old from 2028), have started paying social insurance before the age of 56, and have made the required number of social insurance contributions over their working lives, among other requirements.

-Maternity Benefit Maternity benefit is a payout made to working and self-employed women who meet specified PRSI (Pay Related Social Insurance) contribution requirements on their personal insurance records.
-Maternity benefits are usually paid for a period of 26 weeks.
+Maternity benefit is a payout made to working and self-employed women who meet specified PRSI (Pay Related Social Insurance) contribution requirements on their personal insurance records.
+Moms’ benefits are usually paid for a period of 26 weeks or a specific number of days off.
 Employers are not compelled to provide additional benefits, though many do.